Course Outline

 Requirements

-This course is designed for government frontend and full-stack developers, technical architects, and engineers who are building browser-based real-time communication features such as video chat, screen sharing, or audio streaming.
-Participants should possess a working knowledge of JavaScript and web technologies, with optional experience in Node.js and WebSocket-based communication for government applications.
+This course is designed for frontend and full-stack developers, technical architects, and engineers who are building browser-based real-time communication features such as video chat, screen sharing, or audio streaming.
+Participants should have a working knowledge of JavaScript and web technologies, with optional experience in Node.js and WebSocket-based communication.
+This training is particularly beneficial for government agencies looking to enhance their digital services and ensure robust communication capabilities.

 14 Hours